jacksleight/laravel-omni/README.md

 ## Credits

-While Omni does not depend on [Livewire Volt](https://github.com/livewire/volt) and doesn't support any of it's functional syntax, it is obviously heavily inspired by Volt's single-file structure.
+While Omni does not depend on [Livewire Volt](https://github.com/livewire/volt) and doesn't support any of it's functional syntax, it is obviously heavily inspired by Volt's single-file approach.
 This package would not exist if it wasn't for Volt, so a huge thanks to the Volt team. ❤️